Xamarin Vs Cordova: The comparison you’ve been looking for!

-Cross-platform development is touching the heights of its popularity these days, as mobile app developers try to utilize the largest user-base and options like Cordova or Xamarin are there to do their magic.
-Cordova and Xamarin may appear to be one and the same, but technically speaking, they are quite diverse when comparing their approach, performance and end result.
+Cross-platform development is touching the heights of its popularity these days, as mobile app developers try to utilize the largest user base, and options like Xamarin vs Cordova are there to do their magic.
+Cordova and Xamarin may appear to be one and the same, but technically speaking, they are quite diverse when comparing their approach, performance, and end result.

 In order to compete in this booming marketplace, companies associated with the business of mobile app development have no choice but to deliver apps to a maximum number of platforms.
 Since iOS and Android are now dominating the mobile market, therefore, these platforms are on the priority list.

 Generally, there are two basic approaches when it comes to cross-platform mobile apps.
 You may either write a web app wrapped as a native app by using an embedded browser control, as in the case of Cordova or you can make native apps by using a cross-platform tool such as Xamarin.

 You can create an app by using a cross-platform.
 However, it may not be clear whether it will perform in the desired manner or if you will get a neat and flawless interface.
 With a view to giving you a clear picture, we are giving you a comprehensive comparison between Xamarin and Cordova.
 This will assist you in picking the right app development platform in regard to your particular needs.

 Xamarin assists .NET developers in utilizing already available code, tools, and libraries and enables them to use their C# programming language and .NET skills to fabricate mobile applications for iOS and Android-based smartphone devices.
 In addition, better UX functionality and performance is another perk for Xamarin users.
 Its compliance with the native code and provision to access native APIs via C# wrappers allows the creation of well-written and fully native apps.